 Can I substitute Skyr for another dairy product

 Absolutely!
 I tend to use Skyr in dip recipes as it’s naturally fat free and I like its thick creamy consistency.
 But you could use natural yogurt (those containing live bacteria are most nutritious) or Greek yogurt if you prefer.
 You could also use fromage frais (fromage blanc) which has a very low fat content and lovely rich and creamy texture.
 (I love to use it in cooking too, as it doesn’t curdle when heated).

 - 1 x 400 g tin chickpeas drained, rinsed

 - 2 tablespoons good vegetable oil plus a little more for grilling the broccoli stems

 - Sea salt and pepper to taste

-- Remove the skin from the broccoli stems and cut the stems lengthways into 4 strips.
+- Place the broccoli stems on a cutting board, cut end down, and thinly slice off the tough outer layer using a sharp knife all the way around.
+Cut the stems lengthways into 4 strips.
 Heat up a griddle pan, brush the strips with a little oil and grill for a few minutes turning often.
 Leave to cool.

-- Combine all the houmous ingredients (including the broccoli stems) and puree until smooth and creamy.
-Serve with raw vegetables or bread sticks.
+- Combine all the hummus ingredients (including the broccoli stems) and puree until smooth and creamy.
+Serve with raw vegetables or breadsticks.